 For the current owner of the Madison Tablet, whoever you are, I have just one crystal clear message for you this afternoon.
 Here it is:

 One thing all professional scientists know is that our understandings of various objects, phenomena, and processes change over time as we obtain more information and revise our perspectives in light of it.
 This is normal in the world of science.
 My recently revised understanding of the Madison Tablet has hereby officially removed it from its former status as a quite possibly authentic prehistoric American Indian artifact.
-As a result of this change in status, the Madison Tablet that you bought from Danny Lea or someone else for $1,000, $2,000, $5,000, or $10,000 is now officially worth maybe—just maybe if you are lucky—$2.98, meaning just shy of three dollars.
+As a result of this change in status, the Madison Tablet that you bought from the late Danny Lea or someone else for $1,000, $2,000, $5,000, or $10,000 is now officially worth maybe—just maybe if you are lucky—$2.98, meaning just shy of three dollars.
 As the old saying goes, “Karma can be a real bitch!!!”
 Life is just like that sometimes.